 Experimental details are provided in the supplementary material.
 The results for Biased-MNIST are presented in Table~\ref{table:mnist-results}.
-We report the accuracy on the unbiased test set, obtained with the supervised EnD techique and the unsupervised extension.
-We also report reference results~\cite{bahng2019rebias} of other debiasing algorithms, both supervised and unsupervised.
-For U-EnD, we evaluate the results employing pseudo-labels computed at different training iterations ($T$) of the biased encoder: at an early stage after 10 epochs, and at a late stage at the end of training (80 epochs).
-In this section we focus on the late stage pseudo-labelling, while a detailed comparison between the two cases will be the subject of Section~\ref{sec:easy_first}.
-Using the unsupervised method we are able to match the original performance of EnD with the ground-truth bias labels in most settings: this is true especially when the bias is stronger (higher $\rho$ values).
+We report the accuracy of the unbiased test set.
+For U-EnD, we evaluate the results employing pseudo-labels computed at different training iterations ($T$) of the biased encoder: at an early stage after 10 epochs, and a late stage at the end of training (80 epochs).
+In this section, we focus on late-stage pseudo-labeling, while a detailed comparison between the two cases will be the subject of Section~\ref{sec:easy_first}.
+Using the unsupervised method we can match the original performance of EnD with the ground-truth bias labels in most settings: this is true especially when the bias is stronger (higher $\rho$ values).
 This is because in these cases, the bias-capturing models will produce representations strongly biased towards the color, and the pseudo-labels obtained with the bias predictor model will be accurate.
 On the other hand, a slightly larger gap is observed when there is less correlation between target and bias features.
-This is the most difficult settings for the unsupervised clustering of the bias features: however, a significant improvement with respect to the baseline is always achieved.
+This is the most difficult setting for the unsupervised clustering of the bias features: however, a significant improvement to the baseline is always achieved.